 Participants will be recruited via advertisement on our department’s homepage.
 We expect to recruit mainly students of the Psychologische Hochschule Berlin (PHB), who will be able to attain course credit as a reward for participation.
 To be included in the study, participants will be required to have normal or corrected-normal vision, which will be assessed via self-report.
 Criteria for exclusion from the study will be a history of any neurological illness and general feelings of ill-being like headaches or colds at the time of the experiment.
 Participants will have the freedom to stop the experiment at any time and to withdraw their consent to the use of their data.
 Participants will be excluded from data analysis if they fail to complete the experiment as intended by protocol.
 Reason may be an erroneous answering to the tasks or interruption of the experimental session due to failures of apparatus or software.
 All participants will provide informed written consent.

-We used G*Power 3.1.9.7 (Faul et al., 2007) to determine our sample size.
-We assumed a moderate effect size of dz=0.5, thus a smaller effect size than reported by Biafora & Schmidt (2022) for the comparison dual task versus single task.
-For a moderate effect size, alpha level = 0.05, and a power of .80 for a one-tailed paired t-test comparing priming effects between experimental conditions (i.e., vocal vs. manual response and high complexity vs. low complexity) a sample size of N = 27 is required.
+In G*Power 3.1.9.7 (Faul, Erdfelder, Lang, & Buchner, 2007) we calculated the sample size for the repeated measures 2x2x2 ANOVA using a medium effect size f (0.25; partial eta squared = 0.06) for the main effects (Cohen, 1988).
+Assuming a mean correlation between repetitions of 0.5, we determined that for f = 0.25, and alpha = 0.05, a sample size of N = 34 was required to achieve a power of 0.80 (measurements: 2; groups: 1).

 Apparatus and Stimuli